CoderDojo-Content/Content-Hackathon-Guide/en/guidelines for translation.md

 * Ask questions if you're not sure!

 ## Don't
-* Worry about sticking to the precise phrasing or descriptions I've used
+* Worry about sticking to the precise phrasing or descriptions I've used.
+Do what seems right for your language and locale.